kruizer23/filespector/README.md

 # FileSpector
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 FileSpector is a GUI tool for quickly finding all text occurrences in multiple files in a directory, matching a specific file extension pattern.
 It is developed for GNU/Linux systems.
-Its focus is on simplicity and easy-of-use, as opposed to feature-rich.
+Its focus is on simplicity and ease-of-use, as opposed to feature-rich.

 Double-clicking a line in the search results, opens the file in the text editor at the line containing the search term.
 FileSpector automatically detects the text editor installed on your GNU/Linux system.